CQRS Overview

 .await?;

-// Read: build a projection
+// Read: load a projection

 let summary = repository